w3f/polkadot-wiki/docs/learn/learn-guides-vault.md

 ### Add Chain & Update Metadata

 You can open `add_specs_statemine-sr25519` on your browser (just drag the file on an open tab).
-This is a .png file containing the QR code to add the Asset Hub chain specification into the Vault App.
+This is a .png file containing the QR code to add the AssetHub chain specification into the Vault App.
 You can do the same with the `load_metadata_statemineV9370`.
-This is a .apng file containing the QR code fountain to do the metadata update for the Asset Hub on Kusama.
+This is a .apng file containing the QR code fountain to do the metadata update for the AssetHub on Kusama.

 ### Metadata Portal